Zenopontonia rex

 Zenopontonia rex, the emperor shrimp or imperial shrimp, is a species of shrimp in the family Palaemonidae.
 It is found in shallow water in the tropical Indo-Pacific region.
-It lives in association with a sea cucumber, a nudibranch or other large mollusc, often changing its colour to match that of its host.
+It lives in association with a sea cucumber, a nudibranch or other large mollusc.

 Description

 Zenopontonia rex is a robust shrimp growing to a length of about 3 cm, with females being rather larger and slightly less colourful.
 The antennae are modified into a series of plates that extend forwards from the head, and the rostrum has a crest-like extension.
 The cephalothorax bears a small spine on either side.
 The first two pairs of legs bear pincers with short sensory hairs.
 The basic colour of this shrimp is orange-yellow to orange-red, with purple antennal plates, claws and walking legs.
 However, during the day, white chromatophores in the skin expand and may cover much of the dorsal surface and tail fan; in other instances, the white colour appears as a median band, and the basic orange colour is revealed elsewhere.
 The colouring also varies depending on the shrimp's host; the classic colouring usually occurs when it is associated with a sea cucumber, but it sometimes matches the colour of its host, particularly when associated with an opisthobranch.